pids-drg-team/pids-drg-ndhrhis-scraper/README.md

-Here is the complete `.md` documentation for your script:

----

 # NDHRHIS Health Workforce Data Scraper

 This Python script automates the extraction of **health workforce distribution tables** from the [National Database of Selected Human Resources for Health (NDHRHIS)](https://ndhrhis.doh.gov.ph) system of the **Philippine Department of Health**.